Department of Land Administration and Management

 This is a 3 years program

-The general entrance requirements at the university level shall apply with applicants meeting the following specified entrance requirements:
+The general entrance requirements at University level shall apply with applicants with 2 principal passes in the following specified entrance requirements:

-- One must have sat and passed at level A1 or its equivalent with the following subject cluster combinations: (Maths, Physics, and Chemistry); (Maths, Chemistry, Biology); (Maths, Computer Science, Economics); (Maths, Economics, Geography); (History, Economics, and Geography); Construction and where possible, some background in Business and accounting.
+- One must have sat and passed at level A2 or its equivalent with the following subject cluster combinations: (Maths, Chemistry, and Biology); (Maths, Computer Science, and Economics); (Maths, Economics, and Geography); (History, Economics, and Geography); Construction and where possible, some background in Business and accounting.

 - Or any degree holder in any field.
 Credit transfer is subject to approval by the Senate.

 Privately sponsored students must meet minimum university entry qualifications.
 Selection and admission to the programme will be based on the availability of vacancies/space.